02 Jul DIY Dog Bandana

 5. Next position the neckband and the triangle pieces, so that the unsewn edge tucks inside of the open band, just within the length of your seam allowance.

-6. Pin the neckband closed all the way across, including the top edge of the triangle.
+6. Pin the neckband closed all the way across, securing the top edge of the triangle within.

 7. To finish both ends of the neckband of the bandana, one at a time, with right sides together, sew a vertical stitch on each end.
 Turn both ends out so you have a nicely finished edge.
 You may need to use a pointed tool to gently unfold the corner so it is square.

 8. Press both ends of the neckband.